 Top Travel Tips

-- Take the travel policy number and emergency help line number with you………you need to know who to phone in case of an emergency
+- Take your travel policy number and emergency help line number with you or save them on your phone………you need to know who to phone in case of an emergency.

-- Dangerous Sports – Have you taken out this option?
-You may require specific cover for, say, paragliding, Jet skiing, diving So many people don’t think to include these in their insurance.
+- Sports or hazardous activities – Have you taken out this option?
+You may require specific cover for, say, paragliding, jet skiing, scuba diving.
+Many people don’t appreciate they may need to refer this and obtain agreement from the insurance provider.

 - Don’t leave valuables in the open, especially while on the beach.
 Check your policy wording .
-It may say you need to leave them in the hotel reception safe (a room safe may be insufficient for your insurers)
+You should check if your insurer provides cover if you leave them in the hotel reception safe (a room safe may be insufficient for your insurers)

 - Ensure policy limits are adequate: Check how much cash you are covered for, baggage limits etc. Are they sufficient?

-- Medical Conditions: Make sure all medical conditions are advised to the Insurer.
-If the insurer isn’t aware of any circumstances which could give rise to a claim under this insurance, you may not get your money back if you have a problem.
+- Medical Conditions: Make sure all medical conditions are advised to your broker or insurer.
+If the insurer isn’t aware of circumstances which could give rise to a claim under this insurance, you may not get your money back if you have a problem.
 Even if they occur between the day you took out the policy and the day you leave.

-- Use the pre-travel help line (if applicable) to check on inoculations, civil unrest etc.
+- Use the MASTA and the Foreign and Commonwealth Office to check on inoculations, civil unrest etc.

 - Leave enough time to travel to the airport, if you are late because you didn’t leave enough time to get to there – you won’t be able to claim.

-- If you buy goods whilst on holiday, such as sunglasses, .keep the receipts as you need to be able to substantiate your claim if they are stolen or lost.
+- If you buy items like sunglasses while on holiday keep the receipts as you need to be able to substantiate your claim if they are stolen or lost.

 - If you are a victim of theft: Report this as soon as possible to the local police, the hotel and the tour operator.
 Your insurance company may insist on a written report